-Change Initiators must coordinate testing of the change prior to implementation to ensure that the change results in desired effect and to ensure that there is no negative impact to services during implementation.
-In cases where changes are made by a third-party, obtain relevant information from the third- party about the change including release notes, descriptions of change, and their testing results.
+Changes must be tested prior to implementation to ensure that the change resulted in desired effect and also to ensure that there is no negative impact to services during implementation.
+In cases where changes are made by a third-party, obtain relevant information from the third-party about the change including release notes, descriptions of change, and their testing results.
 Consider the following during testing:

-- Where possible, test the change in a non-production environment to ensure that there are no disruptions or adverse impacts to the system or service. - Collaborate with customers, business units, Custodians, System Administrators, and other IT personnel as appropriate to verify and validate that the change worked as intended. - Verify that the change is compatible with other systems and/or software, e.g., browsers, operating systems, mobile devices, and hardware versions as applicable. - Determine whether the change alters the security of the service, e.g., opens ports, allows privileged access, restricts or blocks access, etc. - Verify that system or application performance is altered or causes a negative impact as a result of the change. - Verify that the appropriate user roles can access the system or service as intended. - Verify that data are made available to authorized users only and that no vulnerabilities were introduced that would allow unauthorized parties to access, view, or use data. - Obtain written approval from customer, business unit, and IT personnel as appropriate to proceed with the change prior to implementation. - Record the results of pre-testing, names of individuals involved, and dates.
+- Where possible, test the change in a non-production environment to ensure that there are no disruptions or adverse impacts to the system or service. - Collaborate with customers, business unit, and IT personnel as appropriate to verify and validate that the change worked as intended. - Verify that the change is compatible with other systems and/or software, e.g., browsers, operating systems, mobile devices, and hardware versions as applicable. - Determine if the change alters the security of the service, e.g., opens ports, allows privileged access, restricts or blocks access, etc.. - Verify that system or application performance is altered or causes a negative impact as a result of the change. - Verify that the appropriate user roles are able to access the system or service as intended. - Verify that data are made available to authorized users only and that no vulnerabilities were introduced that would allow unauthorized parties to access, view, or use data. - Obtain written approval from customer, business unit, and IT personnel as appropriate to proceed with the change prior to implementation. - Record the results of pre-testing, names of individuals involved, and dates.